 The Vallejo Naval and Historical Museum is a required stop for lovers of local history and the Navy.

-The museum, which is located in Vallejo’s historic old City Hall, features five galleries devoted to telling about the history and cultures of the city of Vallejo and the U.S. Navy at Mare Island.
+The museum, located in Vallejo’s historic old City Hall, features five galleries devoted to telling about the history and cultures of the city of Vallejo and the U.S. Navy at Mare Island.
 It also sponsors educational and cultural programs.

 It is a lot of history to cover, because Vallejo traces its roots to 1844 with the arrival of Gen. Mariano Vallejo, and Mare Island Naval Shipyard traces its own history to 1852, when Congress bought the island located next to Vallejo.